antmagl/gameinput2xinput/README.md

 VERY IMPORTANT!!!
 MUST READ

 DISCLAIMER
 I'm not responsible for any damages, bugs or crashes dealt to your devices.
 Use this dll at your own risk.

 Everything that isn't from andrew-ld, it's made purely with AI.

 Qwen understood the vibration functioning of the game using this repo https://github.com/Tivian/KCD2_WirelessVibration.
 AI gathered the right information and put a fix in the dllmain.cpp.
+Check commits for info.

 # gameinput2xinput
 This library partially reimplements gameinput using xinput.
 My fork fixes vibration specifically on KCD2